Advice for people renting privately

 Landlords often advertise properties available to rent in local newspapers or newsagents windows.
 Letting agents and estate agents often let and manage properties for private landlords.
 These agencies are private businesses, which some landlords use to advertise their property.
 An agency will normally charge for the service they provide and you should consider keeping money aside to pay for this.

 If there are gas appliances in the property, the landlord must show you a gas safety certificate issued by a Gas Safety registered engineer within the last 12 months.
-It is a crime to let accommodation where there is a gas supply without a valid certificate.
+It's a crime to let accommodation where there is a gas supply without a valid certificate.
 The landlord must give, or show you, a copy of the certificate before you move in.

 The landlord is also responsible for ensuring an up to date electrical safety certificate is obtained from a qualified electrician.
 The certificate should include a recommendation for when the electrical installation next needs checking.
 Check that there are enough electrical sockets for your appliances and make sure that there are no broken or exposed sockets.